Child Braces in Atlanta and Marietta, GA

 Your child will need some time to adjust to having braces.
 We encourage parents to make the experience as fun and comfortable as possible.
 Engage with your child frequently, such as when brushing and flossing.
 You should also pay close attention to your child for any subtle or obvious signs of discomfort with the braces.

 If you are interested in child braces and other orthodontic treatments in Atlanta, Marietta, and the surrounding areas of Georgia, we invite you to learn more about Wright Orthodontics.
-Contact us today to schedule a free initial consultation with Dr. Wright.
+Contact us today to schedule a free initial consultation with Dr. Marc S. Wright.